 too painful or unpleasant to tolerate.

 To see more visit the site from which these came: https://idioms.thefreedictionary.com/endure

 Previous Education Posts:

-Are there other languages that have an interesting take on Sincerity?
+Are there other languages that have an interesting take on Endurance?
 Share your knowledge in the comments!